kenmoini/blue-forge/README.md

 ## OpenShift in IBM Cloud - The Hard Way!

-If you're utilizing this repo in Project Tatooine and wanting to deploy OpenShift there are a number of challenges:
+If you're utilizing this repo with RHPDS Open Environments and wanting to deploy OpenShift there are a number of challenges:

 1. No Fedora/Red Hat CoreOS Instance Images available
 2. No access to Cloud Object Storage to upload custom image - need to use a personal/shared COS resource that's publicly available
 3. No other mechanism for modifying VPC networking specs such as DNS/PXE.
-4. No way to use anything other than cloud-init, like Ignition which is what CoreOS uses...
+4. No way to use anything other than cloud-init, like Afterburner or Ignition which is what CoreOS uses...

-So with that, there are a few prerequisites to using Blue Forge to deploy OCP 4 to IBM Cloud:
+So with that, there are a few prerequisites to using Blue Forge to deploy OpenShift 4 to IBM Cloud:

-1. Download the RHCOS QEMU QCow, use `guestfish` to modify the Grub boot kernel arguments and dracut to use DHCP and look for DNS at `10.128.10.10`, `10.128.20.10`, and `10.128.30.10` - this allows any IBM Instance created with the subsequent custom image to generate/pull an Ignition file

-### Architecture
+### 1. Architect the full environment with Static IPs

 |                      | Zone 1         | Zone 2         | Zone 3         | Additional Notes                                        |
 |----------------------|----------------|----------------|----------------|---------------------------------------------------------|